csmangum/AgentMeaning/findings/Findings.md

 - **Feature-Specific Compression Success**: Adaptive compression rates based on feature importance work better than uniform compression, with spatial features benefiting from expansion (0.5x) and status features tolerating high compression (5.67x).
 [Feature-Grouped VAE Experiment](feature-grouped-vae.md)

+- **Spatial Feature Responsiveness to Expansion**: Reducing compression on spatial features from 1.0x to 0.5x improved position accuracy by 11.3%, confirming the value of targeted low compression for high-importance features.
+[Feature-Specific Compression Experiment](feature-specific-compression.md)

 ## Feature Importance

 - **Spatial Dominance**: Position coordinates account for 55.4% of feature importance, suggesting "where an agent is" matters more than other attributes for meaning preservation.
 [Feature Importance Analysis](feature-importance.md)